Office of the Secretary, Department of Defense (DoD).

 Appendix A to Part 1122—Terms and Conditions for NP Article I, “Nondiscrimination National Policy Requirements”

-DoD Components are to use the following standard wording in NP Article I of their general terms and conditions in accordance with provisions of Subpart B of this part:
+A DoD Component must use the following wording for NP Article I of its general terms and conditions in accordance with the provisions of Subpart B of this part.